Aswathymur/A1MelLocal/node-react-mongodb/README.md

 # mellocal

+## Environment
+This application assumes a functional MongoDB database installation.
+The address of this instance can be configured using the .env file.
+See the Installation section below for more information.

 ## Installation
 Clone repository.
 ``git clone https://github.com/Aswathymur/A1MelLocal.git MelLocal``

 Change to node folder.
 ``cd MelLocal/node-react``

+Configure environment file.
+``cp .env.sample .env``
+``nano .env``

 Install backend dependencies.
 ``npm install``